 Just saying the words gives me a thrill: Super Bowl Sunday.
 This is by far my favorite Sunday of the year!
 At my house, the day is dedicated to football, friends, and good food.

 Food is extremely important to the success of a Super Bowl party.
 We all know the classics – nachos, chili, chicken wings, chips and dip, sandwiches – and they are all great.
 But let’s be honest; they’re a bit predictable.
-At Duke’s Chowder House, we like to be different.
+At Duke’s Seafood & Chowder, we like to be different.
 Adding new twists to old favorites is one of our specialties!
 So, I’m here to help you take your Super Bowl party menu to the next level.
 My secret?

 Smoked salmon, garlic prawns, even crispy delicious crab cakes!
 Adding seafood appetizers to your buffet table brings a new dimension of flavors to the party, and often is the dish that your guests remember for months, even years!
 I’ve got a repertoire of seafood dishes that are sure to please, but one in particular never fails to impress: Wild Alaska Provider’s Scallop Sliders.